metaplex-foundation/docs/docs/01-programs/01-token-metadata/03-instructions.md

 # Instructions

 :::info
 Since version v1.7.0, a new set of instructions has been introduced to support the new Programmable NFT Token Standard.
-These instructions can be used for any Token Standard and will eventually replace some of the instructions listed below.
+These instructions can be used for any Token Standard and will eventually replace some of the instructions listed below, and are listed in the `New Unified Handlers` section.

 You can read more about these new instructions in [the Programmable NFTs guide](https://github.com/metaplex-foundation/metaplex-program-library/blob/master/token-metadata/program/ProgrammableNFTGuide.md).
 :::

+## Legacy Instructions

-## Create a Metadata account
+### Create a Metadata account

 <ProgramInstruction idl={idl} instruction="CreateMetadataAccountV3">